Spiral Antidepressant Withdrawal Field Guide

 0-10

-Using a structured tracking tool like Flourish OS can help both patients and clinicians monitor symptoms more effectively.
-Use the diary to celebrate progress: "You rated dizziness 8/10 last week, and this week it's 4/10 – it's improving as your body adapts.
-Great."
-Also use it to plan the next step.
+Implementing a structured tracking tool empowers you and your healthcare provider to monitor symptoms more effectively.
+Leverage your diary to acknowledge and celebrate progress: for example, "You rated dizziness 8/10 last week, and this week it's 4/10 – this clearly shows improvement as your body adapts.
+Well done!"
+This tracking also serves as a crucial guide for planning your next tapering step.

 Monitor Before the Next Drop